frakman1/lifxscreen/README.md

 # lifxscreen
-This calculates the average colour of your screen (in a loop) and sets your LIFX bulb to that color
+Continuously calculates the average colour of your screen and sets your LIFX bulb(s) to that color

 I use this on a windows 7 64bit machine.
 Python version 2.7.5.